 - What to do: View Taipei City & take pictures.

 When accessing the roof, you’ll have to wear a bunch of carabiners and gear to keep you from falling off the skyscraper.

 The breeze you’ll feel on the roof is the best and gives you a stellar view of the city.
 You can also have a photo taken of you at “the best photo spot.”
 The staff will then email you your photo.

-Floors 1–4 have many high-end clothing, souvenir, and accessory shops.
+Floors 1–4 have a good deal of high-end clothing, souvenirs, and accessory shops.
 It’s an excellent means to escape the heat in an air-conditioned environment.

 There’s not much to say about this mall.
 It’s a great place to snap some photos of Taipei 101’s interior and to blow money.